-Lewis and Clark County 4-H!
+Welcome to Lewis & Clark County 4-H!

-Project books needed are listed in the Clover: Montana 4-H Project Selection Guide under project requirements.
-Project books are ordered through your club and cost approximately $6.00 to $9.00 each.
+Project books - the educational materials that supplement hands-on activities - are listed in the Clover under project requirements.
+Project books are typically ordered through your Club Leader and cost approximately $6.00 to $9.00 each.

 Please don't hesitate to contact the Extension Office at 447-8346 if you have questions or need additional information.

 The U.S. Department of Agriculture (USDA), Montana State University and the Montana State University Extension Service prohibit discrimination in all of their programs and activities on the basis of race, color, national origin, gender, religion, age, disability, political beliefs, sexual orientation, and marital and family status.
 Issued in furtherance of cooperative extension work in agriculture and home economics, acts of May 8 and June 30, 1914, in cooperation with the U.S. Department of Agriculture, Jeff Bader, Director of Extension, Extension Service, Montana State University, Bozeman, MT 59717